shonmacray/fe_mobile_app/README.md

 To Download project dependencies and then:

+## For IOS

 # npx pod-install ios

-To Download and install ios pod for ios
+To Download and install ios pod for ios and

 # npx react-native run-ios

 To run app in ios simulator

+## For ANDRIOD

 # npx react-native run-android